-- 1. If the server has a RAID controller or adapter installed, you might need to reconfigure the disk arrays after installing hard disk drives.
-See the documentation that comes with the adapter for more information. - 2.
-To remove a simple-swap SATA drive from the bay, make sure that the server is turned off and the power cord is removed: then, pull the loops of the drive tray toward each other and pull the tray out of the bay.
+- If the server has a RAID controller or adapter, you might have to reconfigure the disk arrays after you install hard disk drives.
+See the information on your RAID controller documentation. - 2.
+To remove a simple-swap SATA drive from the bay, make sure that the server is turned off and the power cord is removed; then, remove the filler panel, pull the loops of the drive tray toward each other and pull the tray out of the bay.

-If you have other options to install, do so now.
-Otherwise, go to "Completing the installation" on page 15.
+If you have other devices to install, do so now.
+Otherwise, go to "Completing the installation" on page 17.